 Once accepted, the candidate presents the thesis orally.
 This oral exam is open to the public.

-In this dissertation, I examine how community-based service providers support criminalized women navigating motherhood, substance use and desistance.
-To date, researchers have focused on the experiences of incarcerated people with lesser attention paid to post-release realities.
+In this dissertation, I examine how community-based service providers support criminalized women navigating motherhood, substance use and identity change.
+To date, researchers have focused on the experiences of incarcerated people, with lesser attention paid to post-release realities.
 There is a dearth of research focusing on community-based organizations and the service providers that work within them to support criminalized people.

-Key findings underline the importance of trauma-informed and harm reduction practice and services as supports for criminalized women and to ease the emotional-ethical dilemmas experienced by service providers.
-I argue that substance use recovery and desistance processes are intertwined and supported by service providers.
+Key findings underline the importance of trauma-informed and harm reduction practices and services as supports for criminalized women and to ease the emotional-ethical dilemmas experienced by service providers.
 The findings draw attention to the persistent complex unmet needs of criminalized women in Atlantic Canada, such as housing and poverty.
-These unmet needs highlight how we must understand criminalized women’s lived realities in the context of systemic and structural gaps, not individual failures.
+I argue that community service providers largely fill gaps in how the state fails to attend to these needs.
+These unmet needs highlight how we respond to and support community-based service provision working to support criminalized women in the context of systemic and structural gaps, not individual failures.